DaniloNovakovic/apartment-reservation/README.md

 Use these instructions to get the project up and running.

-> Note: Application is currently not working properly on `Microsoft Edge` browser due to the it's [bug with `fetch`](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/18775440/)
+> Note: Application is currently not working properly on `Microsoft Edge` browser due to the it's [bug with `fetch`](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/18775440/) so it is advisable to use `Google Chrome` or `Mozilla Firefox` instead until this issue is resolved.

 ### Prerequisites